Here, we’ll cover the basics you need to know about the dunning process in a SaaS model, including dunning management best practices.

 Use AI and automation to optimize your dunning process

-A successful dunning strategy relies on reps understanding how to effectively communicate with past due customers.
+A successful dunning process and strategy relies on reps understanding how to effectively communicate with past due customers.
 Provide training to ensure staff have the skills to:

-- Offer customized payment plans tailored to the customer’s situation
+- Suggest flexible payment arrangements based on the customer’s situation

-- Escalate complex customer issues to management to protect relationships
+- Escalate complex cases when needed to protect the relationship

 Use cases for dunning management